Flezurafenib

-Flezurafenib is an investigational new drug designed as a rapidly accelerated fibrosarcoma (RAF) kinase inhibitor which is being evaluated for the treatment of cancer.
-Developed by Jazz Pharmaceuticals, this novel therapeutic agent is currently being explored for its efficacy against solid tumors and hematological malignancies harboring oncogenic mutations that activate the RAS-RAF-MAPK signaling pathway.
-As of January 2025, flezurafenib has reached Phase 1 clinical trials, where it is being evaluated for the treatment of advanced cancers and advanced malignant solid neoplasms.
+Flezurafenib is an investigational new drug that is being evaluated by Jazz Pharmaceuticals for the treatment of cancers that are driven by oncogenic mutations that activate the RAS-RAF-MAPK signaling pathway.
+It acts as a rapidly accelerated fibrosarcoma (RAF) kinase inhibitor.
+As of January 2025, flezurafenib has reached Phase 1 clinical trials, where it is being evaluated for the treatment of advanced solid tumors.